NethServer/docs/administrator-manual/en/base_system.rst

 .. index:: zone, role

-Every network interface has a specific *role* which determinates its behavior.
-Roles are identified by colors.
+Every network interface has a specific *role* which determines its behavior.
+All roles are identified by colors.
-Each role correspond to a well-known *zone* with special network traffic rules:
+Each role corresponds to a well-known *zone* with special network traffic rules:

-* *green*: local network.
+* *green*: local network (green role/zone).
 Hosts on this network can access any other configured network
-* *blue*: guests network.
-Hosts on this network can access orange and red network, but can't access to green zone
+* *blue*: guests network (blue role/zone).
+Hosts on this network can access orange and red networks, but can't access the green network
-* *orange*: DMZ network.
-Hosts on this network can access red networks, but can't access to blue and green zones
+* *orange*: DMZ network (orange role/zone).
+Hosts on this network can access red network, but can't access to blue and green networks
-* *red*: public network.
+* *red*: public network (red role/zone).
 Hosts on this network can access only the server itself

 See :ref:`policy-section` for more information on roles and firewall rules.